ibm-cloud-docs/assistant/getting-started.md

     ![Finish creating the skill](images/gs-add-skill-done.png)

-You'll land on the Intents page of the tool.
+You land on the Intents page of the tool.

 ## Step 3: Add intents from a content catalog
 {: #add-catalog}